alecmuffett/dohot/README.md

 except on this occasion:

 * I configured a `dnscrypt-proxy` resolver listening to port 53
-* set the resolver to exclusively use DNS-over-HTTPS (`DoH`) for upstream resolution
+* set the resolver to exclusively use `DoH` for upstream resolution
 * configured `DoH` to use only the SOCKS5 interface provided by a local `tor` daemon
 * advertised that resolver using DHCP on my home network, and finally...
 * set my firewall to block all network egress to ports 53 & 853, TCP & UDP